 time.
 I sat in the truck cab and cried and asked myself, "How will I handle

 it if McCain snatches victory from the jaws of defeat?"
+And it gave me great

 empathy for those walking back to their vehicles clutching McCain signs to